16 of the world’s most endangered animals

 What are the most endangered animals in the world?
-The IUCN classifies nearly 4,000 species as critically endangered, meaning they face such severe threats that they could soon become extinct in the wild.
+The International Union for the Conservation of Nature (IUCN) classifies nearly 4,000 species as critically endangered, meaning they face such severe threats that they could soon become extinct in the wild.
 This list includes 16 examples of the planet’s most endangered animals, from birds, fish, and reptiles to marine and land mammals.

 Rhinos

-Are rhinos endangered?
 Some but not all rhino species are endangered.
-Black rhinos, Javan rhinos, Northern white rhinos (a subspecies of white rhinos), and Sumatran rhinos are critically endangered.
+Black rhinos, Javan rhinos, Northern white rhinos (a subspecies of white rhinos), and Sumatran rhinos are classed by the IUCN as critically endangered.

-How many rhinos are left?
-Only about 18 Javan rhinos currently exist.
-Northern white rhinos, a subspecies of the white rhino, are possibly extinct in the wild, with an estimated 0-2 individuals left.
+As of the IUCN’s latest assessments, only about 18 Javan rhinos currently exist.
+Northern white rhinos are possibly extinct in the wild, with an estimated 0-2 individuals left.
 This makes them critically endangered.
 Black rhinos are also critically endangered, with an estimated 3,142 individuals remaining.
+There are only about 30 Sumatran rhinos remaining.

-Why are white rhinos endangered?
-White rhinos are near threatened due to poaching, illegal trade, and habitat loss.
-The northern white rhino, a subspecies of the white rhino that is critically endangered, faces threats of poaching and human conflict within its habitat.
+The northern white rhino is critically endangered due to threats of poaching and human conflict within its habitat.

 Amur leopards